 3. Wear the right shoes.

 You could easily be walking a few miles over the course of a day at Carowinds.
 Don't wear new shoes, and don't let your kids wear new shoes, because blisters can ruin your day.
 Choose shoes that are comfortable and well padded and that you don't mind getting wet.

 I don't mean the car you drive to the park.
 I'm talking strollers here.
 If you have a child younger than four, bring a stroller.
 Not only will it give him or her a comfy ride, but it will also be a good place to stash your bag.

-5. Head to Planet Snoopy first.
+5. Head to Camp Snoopy first.

-When you enter the park, make a left and head to Carowinds children's area, Planet Snoopy.
+When you enter the park, make a left and head to Carowinds children's area, Camp Snoopy.
 You might not want to spend the whole day there, but it's a great place to start.
 The rides are the right scale and thrill level for children, ranging from toddlers to school-age.
 It will give the kids a chance to get some rides under their belt and burn off a little of their excitement before the grown-ups want to head into the rest of the park to try out some of the really big roller coasters.

 This cool, private spot is a little treasure for new parents.
-Unlike the joyful cacophony outside, the Center offers a calm place to change diapers, nurse your baby or just be quiet for a little while.
+Unlike the joyful cacophony outside, the center offers a calm place to change diapers, nurse your baby or just be quiet for a little while.